Can I Use My Personal Pandora for Business? Streaming Music in a Commercial Setting

 • Messaging, which allows you to insert in-store messages for your customers between songs or playlists.

 Unlike other streaming for business services on the market, Pandora CloudCover is dedicated only to working with businesses.
-There is no personal or consumer level option, meaning the whole company focuses on music for your business.
+There is no personal- or consumer-level option, meaning the whole company focuses on music for your business.

 Curators work on dedicated playlists based on the type of business you run.
 You can adjust these if there is a specific song you do not want included anymore or if there are multiple playlists you enjoy and want to combine.

+Pandora CloudCover also works with most major PROs.
 Access to music from these many performing rights organizations means you have the best chance of finding a genre that works well.
 You can find many playlists that suit your business’s needs and leave your customers feeling satisfied with their time in your store.

 Pandora CloudCover also offers the ability to upload your own in-store messaging, which can be interspersed with your playlist choices.
-Any voice your customers hear in your store will be associated with your brand, not with the radio station.
+Any voice your customers hear in your store will be associated with your brand, not with a radio station.

 About the Music Genome Project.
 Pandora.